-Although unit is weatherproof, avoid locations that permit water from higher level runoff and overhangs to fall onto unit.
+Although unit is weatherproof, avoid locations that permit water from higher level runoff and overhangs to fall onto the unit.

-Select a unit mounting system that provides adequate height to allow installation of condensate trap per requirements.
-Refer to Step 9 - Install External Trap for Condensate Drain - for required trap dimensions.
+Select a unit mounting system that provides adequate height to allow for removal and disposal of frost and ice that will form durring the heating-defrost mode as well as allow installation of condensate trap per requirements.
+Refer to Step 9 - Install External Condensate Trap and Line - for required trap dimensions.